 While our economy booms, college graduates everywhere are looking for their first jobs.
 It is an incredibly exciting time to be preparing for a position in the medical field.
 Medical assistants stand to make a significant difference in the lives of the patients whom they are working with.

-Simply obtaining a diploma is not enough to guarantee a job in this competitive market.
+Simply obtaining a diploma is not enough to guarantee a job interview in this competitive market.
 As you prepare for your upcoming interview, there are some things that you can do to stand out from your competition and land your first job as a medical assistant.

 Look forward to a rich and satisfying career as you share your passion and talents and create great relationships with both colleagues and patients.